PedroSanchesGit/CLOC-Script-Email/README.md

 From the project, you will only need the main.py file.
 Save it into a directory that makes sense to you.
-After that, use a command prompto to execute the py fil: python main.py
+After that, use a command prompto to execute the py file: python main.py

 This will run the script and you can start to use the application.